Pituophis melanoleucus: Taxonomic challenges

 By the nature of the field, taxonomists — those who study taxonomy — often disagree on specific classifications of species.
-These disagreements extend to the eastern pine snake, whose taxonomic status as one species with three subspecies has been challenged.
+These disagreements extend to Pituophis melanoleucus, whose taxonomic status - specifically, the differentiation of three subspecies - has been challenged.
 One proponent of a taxonomic revision to eliminate the subspecies classifications is the Society for the Study of Amphibians and Reptiles, whose list of amphibians and reptiles was updated in the 9th edition to eliminate the subspecies distinction following a 2021 study "that showed P. melanoleucus to consist of continuous populations that did not correspond to previously recognized subspecies."
 Another review of scientific literature found that two genomic analyses in 2022 and 2023 showed that "subspecific taxonomy does not reflect the evolutionary history of the species."
-While this suggests that the taxonomical classification of Pituophis melanoleucus is changing or will imminently change, the subspecies classification developed in 2000 was used in scientific literature as recently as May 2025.
+While this could suggest that the taxonomical classification of Pituophis melanoleucus is changing or will imminently change, the subspecies classification developed in 2000 was used in scientific literature as recently as May 2025.